trisulnsm/dinodoc/trisuldocs/docs/ug/ui/modules.md

 # Modules

+Modules are the building blocks of dashboards.
 Modules are customized metrics represented in the form of single values, visuals like charts and tables that allows you to analyze and extract insights from network traffic, traffic patterns, detect anomalies, identify threats.
 You can add any number of modules to your dashboard.

 Trisul has an extensive module library including prebuilt modules that has out of the box functionality that you can leverage without needing to develop custom components.

 You can also create your own modules using pre existing [module templates](/docs/ug/ui/module_templates).
 Trisul has 40 different types of modules.

-## Module Types
+## Creating Modules

-Modules are the building blocks of dashboards.
-There are different types of modules in Trisul and you can add modules to an empty dashboard or an existing dashboard.
+You can add different types of modules in Trisul to an empty dashboard or an existing dashboard.

-### How to Create Modules

 To create a new module,